benjibuiltit/banking-api/README.md

 - Write tests for your business logic

 ### My Notes
-Entities: Users, Customer, Account, Transfers
-Should be authenticated - internal API, bank employees are consumers
+Entities: Users, Customer, Account, Transfers, Deposits Should be authenticated - internal API, bank employees are consumers